69. An Apology for Raymond Sebond

 Philosophy has armed Man well against all the other ills which may befall him, teaching him either to bear them or else, if the cost of that is too high, to inflict certain defeat on them by escaping from all sensation.
 But such methods can only be of service to a vigorous soul in control of herself, a soul capable of reason and decision: they are no use in a disaster such as this, where the soul of a philosopher becomes the soul of a madman, confused, lost and deranged.
 This can happen from several causes: by some excessive emotion which snatches the mind away; by some strong passion engendered by the soul herself; by a wound in certain parts of the body; by a gastric vapour subjecting the soul to giddiness and confusion:

-Then Montaigne argues that this philosophic soul is more lost at all times than he understands:
+Then Montaigne argues that this philosophic soul is often in a state of confusion:

 Man has no more knowledge of his own body than of his own soul.
 We have shown Man to himself – and his reason to his reason, to see what it has to tell us.
 I have succeeded in showing, I think, how far reason is from understanding even itself.